a-hurst/pysdl2-dll/README.md

 ```

 Because the wheels are not built against any specfic version of Python, pysdl2-dll supports all versions and implementations of Python that are supported by PySDL2.

+**Note:** As of pysdl2-dll `2.0.22.post1`, the macOS binaries no longer have built-in support for the WebP image format in SDL\_image or the Modplug, Opus, or native MIDI backends in SDL\_mixer.
+This is due to changes in the official macOS binaries from the libSDL team, which will hopefully be brought back to full feature parity with the official Windows binaries in a future release.

 ### Linux Requirements